brettjurgens/champaignwatchdog/README.md

 Future
 ------
-I don't really have any more ideas for this...
-I might finish the weather underground library that I started
+I probably need to fix up some CSS stuff, but because of the holiday season there haven't been buses running.
+I also might finish the weather underground library that I started.
+We'll see...

 Reqs
 ----